 The Michigan Chamber of Commerce advocates for the best interests of businesses operating within the state.
-Our mission is to promote conditions favorable to job creation and business growth in Michigan and a minimum wage hike, while well-intentioned, is actually economically self-defeating.
+Our mission is to promote conditions favorable to job creation and business success in Michigan and a minimum wage hike, while well-intentioned, is actually economically self-defeating.

 Despite legislation passed and signed into law to increase the state's minimum wage in May of 2014, progressive groups continue to call for a higher minimum wage.
 The Service Employees International Union is actively organizing job walk-offs, strikes and protests, demanding a $15 per hour wage.
-Furthermore, legislation has been introduced in the Michigan Senate to raise the minimum wage to $15 per hour on January 1, 2018 and a ballot proposal emerged in August 2017 to increase the minimum wage to $12 an hour by 2022.
+Furthermore, legislation has been introduced in the Michigan Senate to raise the minimum wage to $15 per hour and a ballot proposal emerged in August 2017 to increase the minimum wage to $12 an hour by 2022.

 - $8.15/hour on September 1, 2014

 The law also ties future increases to the Midwest Region’s CPI (based on the most recent five-year period for which data is available beginning April 2019), but specifies that annual increases for CPI cannot exceed 3.5 percent.
 Furthermore, inflationary increases do not take effect if Michigan's unemployment rate, determined by the US Bureau of Labor Statistics, is 8.5 percent or greater for the year preceding the prescribed increase.
 This new law also increases the minimum hourly wage for tipped employees from $2.65/hour to a hourly wage rate of 38 percent of the minimum hourly wage rate.